Get tips on how to lower your personal or business carbon footprint.

 Find out more about renewable energy go to The Energy Saving Trust website.

-CAfS is part of a partnership with Cybermore and Charge my Street to bring additional EV charge points to Cumbria.
+CAfS (Cumbria Action for Sustainability) is part of a partnership with Cybermore and Charge my Street to bring additional EV charge points to Cumbria.
 The project aims to bring EV charge points close to homes that do not have off street parking.

-What we eat and how we eat it is damaging people and the planet.
+What we eat and how we eat it is damaging to people and the planet.
 We need to eat the right produce: less, better quality and local.
 This will help save our planet, keep us healthy and support local farmers and businesses.
 We can:

 Support local farmers and suppliers.
 This means produce is better regulated, higher quality and has travelled shorter distances.

-See our composting webpage for more information.
+See our composting web page for more information.

 Donate your surplus food.
 Give perishables to food banks or connect with others to share food.
 Food sharing services help reduce food waste, promote community and tackle food poverty.

 Grow your own.
 Start a vegetable patch in your garden, or grow in an allotment.
-We have allotments across the district, town and parish councils look after the letting of allotments.
+We have allotments across the district.
+Town and parish councils look after the letting of allotments.

-See our allotments in Eden webpage for further information.
+See our allotments in Eden web page for further information.